Pet Shop Boys discography

 Nightlife, the duo's seventh album came in 1999, followed by the modestly successful album Release in 2002.
 In November 2003, Pet Shop Boys released a second greatest hits album, PopArt: The Hits.
 The ninth Pet Shop Boys studio album, Fundamental, came in May 2006, reaching number five in the UK.
 Also in 2006, Concrete was released, a live album recorded at the Mermaid Theatre, London.
 Released in UK in March 2009, Yes, was a critical success and hit number four, their highest album chart peak in more than a decade.
 The Pet Shop Boys also received the BPI's award for "Outstanding Contribution to British Music", at the 2009 Brit Awards ceremony.
 In December 2009, they released an EP of covers, remixes, and new material, titled Christmas.

 Ultimate, the one-disc compilation, was released on 1 November 2010 to celebrate 25 years since the band's first single release.
-The special version included a DVD with over three hours of BBC TV performances of 27 singles by Pet Shop Boys, released by arrangement with BBC Music.
-As well as the complete Glastonbury Festival performance from June 2010.
+The special version included a DVD with over three hours of BBC TV performances of 27 singles by Pet Shop Boys, released by arrangement with BBC Music, as well as the complete Glastonbury Festival performance from June 2010.
 Ultimate peaked at 27 on the UK charts.
 The second B-side compilation album, Format, was released on 6 February 2012, reaching number 26 in the UK.
 The duo released their eleventh studio album, Elysium, in late 2012, reaching number 9 in the UK.
 Elysium spawned the singles "Winner", "Leaving" and "Memory of the Future".

 In March 2013, the Pet Shop Boys started a new chapter in their career when they left their long-term label, Parlophone, and signed with Kobalt Label Services.
-A new album, Electric, was released in July 2013, reaching number 3 in the UK and number 26 in the United States, their highest-peaking album for nearly 20 years in both countries.
+A new album, Electric, was released in July 2013, reaching number three in the UK and number 26 in the United States, their highest-peaking album for nearly 20 years in both countries.
 The singles from this album were "Axis", "Vocal", "Love is a Bourgeois Construct", "Thursday" (featuring Example) and "Fluorescent".
 The duo undertook a worldwide tour to support the album.
-In November 2014, they returned to the studio to begin working on their next album.
-With Stuart Price returning as producer, Super was announced on 21 January 2016 for release on 1 April.
-"Inner Sanctum" was released as a teaser track.
-The first single proper was "The Pop Kids", released on 26 February 2016.
+In November 2014, they returned to the studio to begin working on their next album with Electric producer Stuart Price.
+Super was released on 1 April 2016.
+The first single was "The Pop Kids", made available on 16 February 2016.
+Super debuted at number three in the UK and at number 58 on the Billboard 200, and it topped Billboard's Dance/Electronic Albums chart as the duo's first number one since Disco 3 in 2003.
+The live album Inner Sanctum was recorded at the Royal Opera House during the Super Tour.
+The 2020 release Hotspot completed the Berlin trilogy of albums produced by Stuart Price.
+Like its predecessors, Hotspot reached number three in the UK.